 - Use props to add to the theme of your window display

-- Change products in the window every fortnight, change backdrop every two months.
+- Change products in the window every fortnight, and change the backdrop every two months.

 - Focus on less rather than more, make sure specific products stand out